-Each person must have a current angling licence to fish for trout and Atlantic salmon at any inland water in Tasmania.
+Each person must have a current angling licence to fish inland waters in Tasmania.
 This includes farm dams on private property.
 Most inland waters have an angling (or 'open') season.
 You can only fish that water during the open season that applies to it.
 Open season dates are on page 8 and 22-36 of this fishing code.
 You do not need an angling licence to fish: